-Shared volume - Primary running storage that stores both object data and the metadata query engine index.
+• Shared volume - Primary running storage that stores both object data and the metadata query engine index.
 All storage nodes have one shared volume.

-The shared volume for each node has a numeric ID in the same range as data volumes.
+For all configurations except all-SSD SAIN systems, the shared volume for each node has a numeric ID in the same range as data volumes.